tedklin/dynamical/docs/design.md

 - overall notes:
     - **This is where the EECS16B training wheels come off!** No more default arguments that help users ignore the concept of "output" being different from "state".
     - An observer conceptually contains an internal model of the plant it's observing.
 The observer naturally shouldn't have the power to directly "update" the actual plant's current state *x*.
 Instead the observer keeps its own internal estimate of the state *x_hat* and updates that.
-        - Using a pointer to the observed plant would probably be more efficient on initialization, but hides the intention / role of the observer.
-I opted to just copy the A, B, C, and D matrices (encoding the dynamics of the system) from the given plant to observe.
+        - Note that in the current implementation, *x_hat* represents an estimation of the state one step ahead of the last information passed in.
     - The observer introduces a new term (*L(y - Cx_hat)*) to the original propagation equations Ax + Bu.
 We need to differentiate between observers for discrete-time systems and continuous-time systems because the propogation equations are different types (discrete difference equation vs continuous differential equation).
         - I couldn't think of any instances where the distinction between discrete-time and continuous-time observers can be ignored, so inheritance didn't seem appropriate.
 An enum seems like the easiest way to keep track of what type of system the observer is dealing with.
         - However, at the moment, I'm not sure about the practicality of actually using a complete state feedback controller based in continuous-time (numerical integration / time sync errors add up), so the current implementation is just for discrete time.